Kalimuthu-Velappan/SONIC-DOCS/system/in-memory-logging.md

 ## 2.2 Current Model

 SONiC uses the rsyslog as centralized logger for receiving and storing the logs from various SONiC applications including logs from docker applications.
-The Rsyslog receives the logs and process the logs if some action to be taken and then store the logs into log files into disk usually on the /var/log/ folder.
-Some of the SONiC application adds rules in the rsyslog to serapate the application specific logs into a seprate file, for example, all the audit related log messages are stored on the separate log /var/log/audit.log.
+The Rsyslog receives the logs, process the logs if some action to be taken, and then store the logs into log file present in the /var/log/ folder from disk log parition.
+Some of the SONiC application adds rules in the rsyslog to serapate out the application specific logs into a seprate file, for example, all the audit related log messages are stored on the separate log file as /var/log/audit.log.

 ## 2.3 In-Memory Logging

-The In-memory Logging levarage the existing rsyslog infrastructure to process and store the logs into In-Memory.
+The In-memory Logging feature uses the rsyslog infrastructure rules to process and store the logs into In-Memory.
 It doesn't require much change on the application side because it uses same syslog API for generating the debug information with log level as INFO or DEBUG.
 A simple rsyslog filter rule is added to syslog config for filtering and storing the debug logs.

 ![](images/in-memory-logging.png)

 ### Kernel driver

-A block of memory is reserved from kernel physicall address space during bootup and mapped into userspace as ramblock device.
-The phyical memory reservation is done at the kernel level and the same memory can be mapped in to userspace for saving the in-memory contents into a file.
-The following kernel parameter enforces the fixed physical memory reservation during kernel bootup.
+A block of memory is reserved from kernel physicall address space during bootup and mapped into userspace as a ramblock device.
+The ramblock is mounted as a userspace ramfs for saving the in-memory contents as a file.
+The following kernel parameter enforces the fixed physical memory reservation in kernel during bootup.

     memmap=memory-size@address

-A simple kernel driver will be loaded into kernel which emulates this memory area as RAM block device into userspace as '/dev/im-device'.
+A simple kernel driver is loaded in kernel during bootup which emulates this memory area as a block device in userspace - '/dev/im-device'.

 ### In-Memory

-All the In-Memory logs are initially stored in the RAM memory and then it gets stored into persistent storage disk periodically.
-During the system startup, a portion of system RAM is reserved for in-memory storage and emulated as ram block device into a userspace.
-The reserved memory is formated as in ext4 filesystem and mounted into into as part of log file system as bellow.
-All the file stored inside the 'ramfs' folder will be treated as in-memory files.
-The rsyslog uses this file system for storing the debug information into this file system.
+All the In-Memory logs are initially stored in the RAM memory, and then stored them into persistent storage disk periodically.
+The ram-block device is formated as in ext4 filesystem and mounted as a log file system as bellow.
+All the files stored inside the 'ramfs' folder will be treated as a in-memory files.
+The rsyslog uses these log files for storing the debug information.

         # mkfs.etx4 /dev/ramdisk
         # mount /dev/ramdisk /var/log/ramfs/

 ### In-memory with Kdump

 During the kernel crash, all the data stored in the in-memory should be written into persistent disk.
 This is done using fixed kernel memory map.
 During primary kernel bootup, a fixed physical memory is reserved for in-memory storage.
 When secondary kernel boots up, it uses hte same fixed physical memory area and maps into application space as a ramfs.
-Kdump collection utility is enhanced to dump the in-memory contents from ramfs into persistent storage.
+Raslog-dump service is added as part of kdump collection to dump the in-memory contents from ramfs into persistent storage.

 ### Rsyslog Policy

-In order to separate out the debug information from syslog, the following Rsyslog rules being added into rsylog config.
+In order to separate out the debug information from syslog, the following Rsyslog rule is added into the rsylog config.
 This will configure rsyslog to store all the debug logs into ramfs file system.

         # Store all the DEBUG and INFO logs into ramfs file system.
         if  $syslogseverity >= 6 then {